-The Governor announced that a “request for proposals” is being issued by the Department of Transportation for a court monitoring initiative that will place monitors in certain courtrooms throughout the State to watch the DWI adjudication process and provide information to the public about how DWI cases are being handled.
-When the RFP is awarded, the monitors would attend DWI hearings in person and compile reports on how judges and others involved in the legal process are dealing with drunk drivers.
+The court monitoring initiative places monitors in certain courtrooms throughout the State to watch the DWI adjudication process and provide information to the public about how DWI cases are being handled.
+Monitors attend DWI hearings in person and compile reports on how judges and others involved in the legal process are dealing with drunk drivers.
 Initially, the monitors will focus on Dona Ana, Bernalillo, Rio Arriba, McKinley, and San Juan Counties.

 Crackdown on Repeat Offender Absconders

 Locating and arresting repeat DWI offenders or DWI offenders with violent criminal histories who have violated their parole and are now fugitives.

 Under this initiative, Governor Martinez is directing New Mexico State Police and the Department of Corrections Absconder Unit to track down and arrest DWI offenders who have violated their parole and are now fugitives.
 Many of these offenders are also violent criminals who drove drunk and either seriously injured another driver or killed them, or are repeat offenders who are at high-risk for causing a tragedy to occur in the future.